ecresp1el/organoid-roi-tool/simple_projection_tool/ihc_analyses/README.md

 6. **Export** - push data somewhere else (shared drive, email, etc.).

 The `ProjectionAnalysis` base class handles orchestration and saving, so each new analysis only needs to focus on the biological logic.
+When a run begins the base class checks for `<base-path>/simple_projections/` and automatically invokes `simple_channel_projections.py` if the exports are missing, ensuring the post-processing step always has source data to consume.

 All derivative artefacts (CSV tables and figures) are saved in a dedicated `analysis_pipeline/` folder inside each analysis output directory.
 This makes it